-This artistic approach is heavily inspired by my omnivorous consumption of genres and film forms, as well as philosophical and political movements.
-John Waters’ transgressive Camp films and German Expressionism, Dream Pop and the Iranian New Wave, Industrial Hip Hop and Post-Colonial Theory all go hand-in-hand into my creative drive and output.
-The result is often work that feels visceral, absurd, and layered.
-I feel that much of my urge to weave (or smash) together these disparate realities is motivated by my personal experience as a white Latino man — audiovisual media have become the best way to express and explore the complications of selfhood and feelings of constant otherness in an attempt to self-identify.
-The art is personal as much as it is a way to understand other people.
+My work is heavily inspired by my omnivorous consumption of media, genres and film forms, as well as philosophical and political movements.
+John Waters’ transgressive Camp films and German Expressionism, Dream Pop and the Iranian New Wave, Industrial Hip Hop and Post-Colonial Theory all go hand-in-hand into transforming my creative drive and output.
+This results in work that at times feels visceral, layered, self-aware and absurd.
+I feel that much of my urge to weave (or smash) together these disparate realities is motivated by my own liminal experiences of social and economic identity– The art is personal as much as it is a way to understand other people.

 “The allotted function of art is not, as is often assumed, to put across ideas, to propagate thoughts, to serve as example.
 The aim of art is to prepare a person for death, to plough and harrow his soul, rendering it capable of turning to good.” — Andrei Tarkovsky